-Each provider must have a designated headquarters where customer records are securely stored and where administrative responsibilities are performed, as required by the contract.3.1.4 Legally Authorized Representative
+Each provider must have a designated headquarters where customer records are securely stored and where administrative responsibilities are performed, as required by the contract.
+The provider must maintain the following forms up-to-date and on file with the regional program specialist and contract manager:

+DARS3441A, Entity Headquarters Information Part A - Management Team

+DARS3441B, Entity Headquarters Information Part B - Services

+DARS3441C, Entity Headquarters Information Part C - Counties

+3.1.4 Legally Authorized Representative

 Each contractor must have a legally authorized representative to sign contracts, official documents, and verification statements.